 Tone down the tinsel.

-While we know you’d love to keep up your Clark Griswold status in the neighborhood by lacing your entire roofline in thousands of icicle lights, make this your year to practice a little restraint.
-Take the time you’d normally spend detangling strand after strand of lights and, instead, use that time to make your home cozy and festive in other, simpler ways.
+Even if you’d love to lace your roofline in thousands of icicle lights, make this your year to practice a little restraint.
+Take the time you’d spend detangling lights and use it to make your home cozy in other ways.

-Try burning a simmering spice pot on the stove (think orange juice, cinnamon sticks, and cloves!) to create a welcoming, seasonal scent, or let your little ones decorate with handcut paper snowflakes.
-Keeping things simple and streamlined with your holiday decor will help make move-out day much more manageable.
+Simmer a spice pot on the stove (orange juice, cinnamon sticks, and cloves) to create a welcoming, seasonal scent, or let your little ones adorn the doorways with hand-cut paper snowflakes.
+Keeping decor simple and streamlined will help make move-out day more manageable.

 Coordinate your Christmas gifts.

-Not only will your kiddos love being part of picking out their gifts, but they’ll love teaming up to personalize a space and make your new family home really feel like home.
-Best of all, giving this kind of gift takes away the pressure of a timeline and helps things match up with your move, regardless if the project gets completed before Christmas morning.
+Not only will your kids love being part of the process, but they’ll love teaming up to personalize their space and make your new home really feel like home.